RegisOB/TimeSheet/README.md

 #Installation softwares and packages
 You have need to install:
 - Latex, R and Rstudio softwares
-- Packages as knitr, readxl, stringr for R
+- Packages as knitr, readxl, stringr and Chron for R
 - Packages as babel, fancybox, geometry and rotating for Latex

 #Confugiration the main folder